 Before & After School Care

-The Uniform Shop is operated by Fashion Clubwear and is open Mondays 8.30am – 11.00am and Wednesdays 2.00pm – 4.30 pm.
+Please note that due to COVID 19 the Uniform Shop is currently not open to families.
+Please order online and your uniform will be delivered to your child at school.
+We hope to soon return to our normal opening hours of Mondays 8.30am – 11.00am and Wednesdays 2.00pm – 4.30 pm.
 Outside of these hours, orders may be sent to the office with payment of cash or credit card.
 The orders will be completed when the shop is open and then delivered to the classroom.
 Unfortunately cheques cannot be accepted.

 Step 1: Please click on the link below to open in your browser; https://sentral.mtelizaps.vic.edu.au/portal/login